liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/02-configuring-dependencies/03-specifying-dependencies.markdown

 [TOC levels=1-4]

-Compiling your project and deploying it to @product@ requires satisfying its dependencies on external artifacts.
+Compiling your project and deploying it to @sharepoint@ requires satisfying its dependencies on external artifacts.
 After
 [finding the attributes of an artifact](/docs/7-2/customization/-/knowledge_base/c/finding-artifacts), set a dependency for it in your build file.
 Here's how:

-1. Determine whether @product@ provides the Java packages you use from the artifact.
-These files list the packages @product@ exports:
+1. Determine whether @sharepoint@ provides the Java packages you use from the artifact.
+These files list the packages @sharepoint@ exports:

     -   `modules/core/portal-bootstrap/system.packages.extra.bnd` file in the
         [GitHub repository](https://github.com/liferay/liferay-portal/blob/7.2.x/modules/core/portal-bootstrap/system.packages.extra.bnd).